 23. Holiday songs

-Listening to Christmas songs before Thanksgiving is a very contentious topic.
-But once Thanksgiving hits, feel free to play all your favorite tunes.
+Listening to Christmas songs before Thanksgiving is a contentious topic.
+But once Thanksgiving hits, feel free to play all your favorite holiday tunes.

 24. Peace and safety

-The world is a tumultuous place right now, full of nightmare scenarios.
+The world can be a tumultuous place.
 But if you’re reading this, you’re likely in a place of relative safety and peace.
 Be grateful, and do your part to help make the world a better place in the coming year.

 Pumpkin pie is really only the beginning when it comes to delicious Thanksgiving pies.
-Apple rhubarb, Dutch apple, French silk, coconut cream, and caramel are all excellent variations on seasonal pies.
+Apple rhubarb, Dutch apple, French silk, coconut cream, and caramel pies are all excellent variations on the seasonal dessert.